 Why control is important?

 The key to any challenge is us being pro-active.
-To some of us that is a big challenge, to others it’s meeting the challenges, they find enormously difficult.
+To some of us that is a big challenge, to others it’s meeting the challenges they find difficult.
 Realistically, it’s not an option not to meet either the challenge or to back off.
 My own definition of being pro-active is standing back, assessing the problem objectively and working out a solution.

 If a problem is there it’s usually for a reason, it needs to be resolved and it needs us to resolve it.
 We can resolve our problems two ways.
 We can calmly accept we have a problem that needs resolving, or we can stress ourselves to the point of losing control to the outcome, through the universal route, or someone else having to step in for us.